 Making your own crispy homemade tortilla chips is one of those basic skills you'll wish you had all your life.
 In fact, it's so easy, you probably COULD have had it all your life but never had the opportunity to try it.

 I know, it's super easy and convenient to grab a bag of tortilla chips from the grocery store, and hey, there are some pretty good ones out there.
-But there is something about freshly made tortillas that can't be matched by any store bought product.
+But there's something about freshly made tortillas that can't be matched by any store-bought product.

-Stay away from olive oil.
-It is best to use a neutral oil with a higher smoking point.
+- Stay away from olive oil.
+It's best to use a neutral oil with a higher smoking point.
 Canola oil is great, though you can use any neutral oil, like grapeseed oil, avocado oil or vegetable oil.
 If your oil starts to smoke, remove it from the heat and let it cool a bit.

 I personally prefer fried tortillas, as they are much crispier, though you can bake them for a healthier version that does not include the oil.
 You will still achieve crispiness, though they will be drier.